16 Most Dangerous Airports of The World for Runway Thrills!

-We look into many things when planning a trip, the flights, the stay, etc. Even the nitty gritty bits like what's available at the airport.
-But we have never looked at the significance the airport has rather.
-With the list of the most dangerous airports in the world, the idea of adventure begins at the airport itself.
-From iced runways to table-top, landing at one of these most dangerous airports in the world will have you saying more prayers than when on a roller coaster.
+We look into many things when planning a trip, the flights, the stay, etc. Even the nitty-gritty bits like what's available at the airport.
+But we have never look into the significance of the airport.
+With this list of the most dangerous airports in the world, the idea of an adventure begins at the airport itself.
+From iced runways to table-top landing at one of these most dangerous airports will have you saying more prayers than when on a roller coaster!

 This airport in France is known for one of the shortest runways in the world with just 537 meters.
 The airport is for people who want to ski in the Alps and hence is located amidst mountains.
 In addition to navigating these mountains, pilots also need to land the plane at sharp angles for the aircraft to slow down.